-A new planning process is underway to identify needed updates to zoning and land use bylaw regulations regarding Accessory Dwelling Units (ADUs).
+A new planning process is underway to identify needed updates to zoning and land use bylaws regarding Accessory Dwelling Units (ADUs).

-Planning for ADUs follows the zoning amendments adopted by the Directors in June 2024 to align with the small-scale multi-residential housing (SSMUH) requirements set out in the provincial Housing Statutes (Residential Development) Amendment Act, 2023 (Bill 44).
-RDEK communities have also expressed the need for a range of housing types and options within the region.
-To enable robust consultation across the region, a separate process on ADUs is being launched.
+This process on ADUs follows the zoning amendments adopted by the Directors in June 2024 to align with the small-scale multi-residential housing (SSMUH) requirements set out in the provincial Housing Statutes (Residential Development) Amendment Act, 2023 (Bill 44).
+The Directors wanted a robust consultation process before making further amendments because RDEK communities have expressed many ideas about the need for a range of housing types and options within the region.

 The review will incorporate consideration of recent changes to the Agricultural Land Commission Act; a review of current bylaws, the 2024 Interim Housing Needs Assessment Reports, and provincial SSMUH Policy Manual & Site Standards.
 ADU types, sizes, location, servicing, and maximum numbers on properties are being considered as part of this planning process.